jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 ## Half-tooth errors and corrections

-Because only the falling edges trigger the interrupt, it's much simpler for the program to count only falling edges most of the time.
-So in general, when the final counter variable is being prepared, it's loaded with the required angle in *whole* teeth.
+Because only the falling edges trigger the interrupt, it's much simpler for the program to count only falling edges, most of the time.
+So in general, when the counter variable is being prepared to measure some angle, it's loaded with the required angle in *whole* teeth.
 This is done by dividing the half-tooth count value by two.
 Of course if the half-tooth count was an odd number, we would lose the remainder.
 To deal with this, the remainder is stored separately and applied at the end of the count if necessary.
 This remainder represents a half-tooth, so the way it's applied is simply by delaying the ignition event for one more edge.

 When it's time to fire the ignition event, the general rule is that the program waits for the next rising edge, by polling the state of INT1.
 Thus the default behavior is to always add one half-tooth to the count.